Terraform test improvements in 1.10 for everyday modules

 Wow, I’m especially surprised by two modules:

-- assert - Most roles used to see of variable met the criteria.
+assert - Most roles used to see of variable met the criteria.
 (If a variable is defined and the type is correct.)
-Rather wait for
+Rather wait for role spec.

 Ansible if full of modules, “batteries included” is a common expression.
 This reduces velocity in adding modules, fixing issues with modules or adding features to modules.
 Ansible Collections is there to solve this issue.